BColl91/SpartaG_Github_Notes/User_data_AMI.md

 **Create an Instance**

 - Launch an instance as normal and provide an appropiate name.
-- Below that select 'My AMIs', 'pwned by me' and use the drop down box to locate your AMI.
+- Below that select 'My AMIs', 'owned by me' and use the drop down box to locate your AMI.
 - Ensure that you have the right key and security group.

 ![screenshot1](./images/Monitoring/m1.png)